SARCOIDOSIS & PROVING DISABILITY

 STEP FOUR OF THE DISABILITY REVIEW PROCESS AT YOUR HEARING

 At step four of the disability review process, the ALJ determines your residual functional capacity (RFC).
 You have probably never heard of this before.
 However, it is very important to a finding of disability.
 The RFC finding is what the judge thinks you can do considering your exertional impairments.
 What are exertional impairments?
 They are what they sound like – the things that impair you when you exert yourself.
-The SSA defines exertional impairments as follows:
+The SSA defines exertional impairments as follows: limits in your ability to sit, stand, walk, lift, carry, push, and pull.

 Some examples of non-exertional limitations include the following: